Position: Case Manager

 • Provides intake, psychosocial and substance abuse assessments to tenants and develops an appropriate treatment plan for each tenant in the assigned caseload.

 • Makes home visits, coordinates medical, psychiatric and substance abuse services.

 • Monitors medication compliance as necessary.

 • Maintains up to date written information or case notes on contacts with the tenants and any other required information and enters all contacts and interventions into the FOOTHOLD/AWARDS system.

 • Conducts individual and group supportive counseling sessions.

 • Organizes and educates tenants through groups and other activities presenting issues of interest to the tenants such as money management, employment opportunities etc.

 • Performs other duties as assigned by supervisory staff.

-2. A Bachelor’s degree from an accredited college in social work, psychology or related human services field will be considered with commensurate work experience.
+A Bachelor’s degree from an accredited college in social work, psychology or related human services field.

 Teamwork: Ability to motivate and work cooperatively with peers, staff and other agencies, in order to serve the needs of the clients as effectively as possible.
 Flexibility as needed to meet client and staffing needs.